Peiliang/HistoML/Specification/Level1/Ontology_Specification/README.md

 This is the ontology specification of HistoML Leve1.
-It is recommeded to open and access it via Protégé.
+It is recommended to open and access this file via Protégé.